Pathomation/pma_java/README.md

 # pma_java
-Java wrapper library for PMA.start, a universal viewier for whole slide imaging and microscopy
+Java wrapper library for PMA.start, a universal viewer for whole slide imaging and microscopy